JuliaArrays/FillArrays.jl/docs/src/index.md

 # Introduction

 `FillArrays` allows one to lazily represent arrays filled with a single entry, as well as identity matrices.
 This package exports the following types: `Eye`, `Fill`, `Ones`, `Zeros`, `Trues` and `Falses`.
 Among these, the [`FillArrays.AbstractFill`](@ref) types represent lazy versions of dense arrays where all elements have the same value. `Eye`, on the other hand, represents a `Diagonal` matrix with ones along the principal diagonal.
 All these types accept sizes or axes as arguments, so one may create arrays of arbitrary sizes and dimensions.
-A rectangular `Eye` matrix may be created analogously by passing the size along each axis to `Eye`.
+A rectangular `Eye` matrix may be constructed analogously, by passing the size of the matrix to `Eye`.

 ## Quick Start